Websoft9Archive/ansible-ghost/docs/stack-accounts.md

 ## MySQL

 * MySQL administrator username: `root`
-* MySQL administrator password: It stores in the file of your server */credentials/password.txt*
+* MySQL administrator password: Get it from the file of your server */credentials/password.txt*.

 ## Linux